jaggederest/codedoor/README.md

 ---------------

-You can visit a staging version of CodeDoor at http://stealthcodedoor.herokuapp.com/
+CodeDoor is available at https://www.codedoor.com/

-When it is ready, CodeDoor will be available on codedoor.com.
-Right now, it is just a landing page.
+You can visit a staging version of CodeDoor at https://stealthcodedoor.herokuapp.com/

 ---------------